For Startups, Can Crisis Fuel Opportunity?

 Entrepreneurs can understand their customers more than big businesses because more likely than not, they are closer to their customers, and spend more time developing that relationship.
 For entrepreneurs already in the game before the virus shut down the global economy, hesitation on the part of other would-be entrepreneurs means that existing, active startups get to hone in on their current and potential consumers, giving them a window of opportunity to grow.

 Assuming, of course, the startup has the right framework for growth.

 Factors ranging from sheer size to the number of customers being served can make it more difficult for law firms to deliver specific, personalized services.
-For legal tech startups, however, undertaking the due diligence needed to ease a user into adopting their platform is a competitive advantage in its own right.
+For legal tech startups, however, undertaking the due diligence needed to ease a user into adopting their platform is an advantage in its own right.